Council, Alaska: History

-Council was built in 1897 and 1898 when gold was discovered near the Ophir Creek.
-Council may have had as many as 15,000 inhabitants during those years.
-The residents left to work larger discoveries of gold near Nome around 1900.
-Council has about 25 old buildings and much old mining equipment, including a dredge, laying about.
-During the summer, Council is used as a fish camp and a recreational location for residents of Nome and White Mountain.
+Today, Council is a fish camp and important cultural site to the descendants of the area's Indigenous peoples.
+It has about 25 old buildings and much old mining equipment, including a dredge.
+During the summer, Council is a camp for residents of Nome and White Mountain.

-Council is connected to Nome by a gravel road, the Nome-Council Road.
+Council is connected to Nome by a 75-mile gravel road, the Nome-Council Highway.
 The road is closed during winter.
-Council is the nearest site to Nome that has trees, and some Nome residents cut spruce trees at Council for use as Christmas trees.
+Council Native Corporation is the Tribally-owned village corporation with surface rights to resources such as trees.

 A second, larger, dredge is located at 15 Mile Camp on Ophir Creek.
 There are several mine buildings on the site, including a powerhouse with a moderate diameter Pelton (undershot) waterwheel.
 A number of new buildings have been added in recent years, mostly for summer second-home usage.
 Occasionally one or two people winter at Council.
 In the Fall of 2004 the telephone lines which had not been used since a brief period of re-habitation in the 1970s were removed by the utility.
 Utility poles remain in place with wires connecting to a defunct power plant from the same period.